-Further monitoring is carried out as part of the Can I Swim Here?
+Further lake monitoring is carried out as part of the Can I Swim Here?
 Programme (CISH).
 Planktonic cyanobacteria have been monitored at four lakes (Lake Ratapiko, Lake Opunake, Lake Rotomanu and Lake Rotokare) since the 2006-2007 monitoring period, as part of CISH.
 Recently, the number of lakes surveyed in relation to this programme has increased to seven to include Lake Rotokare, Lake Herengawe and Lake Rotorangi.
 Fortnightly sampling is carried out annually between November and April, with sample collection based on The New Zealand Guidelines for Cyanobacteria in Recreational Fresh Waters (MfE and MoH, 2009).
 All samples are processed in-house using methods outlined in Procedure 051 "Processing and analysing planktonic cyanobacteria."
 The baseline assessment of this attribute is provided in a separate memorandum.

-Table 7Table 7 sets out all lakes currently monitored by TRC, their locations and frequency of monitoring.
+Table 7 sets out all lakes currently monitored by TRC, their locations and frequency of monitoring.
 Lakes selected for inclusion in the SoE regional lakes monitoring programme will be discussed in following sections of this memorandum and will be assessed for draft baseline state.
-In summary, the number of lakes surveyed in the SoE regional lakes monitoring programme in each Freshwater Management Unit (FMU) include one lake each in the Volcanic Ringplain and Northern Hill Country FMUs, and two lakes in each of the Southern Hill Country and Coastal Terraces FMUs.
-No lakes were identified as suitable for inclusion in the SoE regional lakes monitoring programme in ether the Waitara or Pātea FMU.
+In summary, the number of lakes surveyed in the SoE regional lakes monitoring programme in each Freshwater Management Unit (FMU) include one lake each in the Volcanic Ringplain and Northern Hill Country FMUs, and two lakes in each of the SoE regional lakes monitoring programme identified as suitable for inclusion in the SoE regional lakes monitoring programme in each Freshwater Management Unit (FMU) include one lake each in the Volcanic Ringplain and Northern Hill Country FMUs, and two lakes in each of the SoE regional lakes monitoring programme in either of the Waitara or Pātea FMUs.